Is Chevallier-Polarski-Linder dark energy a mirage?

 \subsubsection{Equation of state parameters}

-First of all, visual inspection of the values of $\ln \mathcal{B}_i^\mathrm{CPL}$ in Tab.~\ref{tab:results} reveals that almost all parameterizations perform equally well compared to CPL across all dataset combinations, except Sqrt and Tanh ($n = 1$), which are just slightly penalized over CPL for the CBS combination.
-This result is not unexpected since, as we advanced in Sec.~\ref{sec:parameterizations}, the latter parameterizations tend to diverge more strongly from the CPL model across a broader range of $a$, whereas as $n$ increases these families tend to remain closer to CPL.
+First of all, visual inspection of the values of $\ln \mathcal{B}_i^\mathrm{CPL}$ in Table~\ref{tab:results} reveals that almost all parametrizations perform equally well compared to CPL across all dataset combinations, except Sqrt and Tanh ($n = 1$), which are just slightly penalized over CPL for the CBS combination.
+This result is not unexpected since, as we advanced in Sec.~\ref{sec:parametrizations}, the latter parametrizations tend to diverge more strongly from the CPL model across a broader range of $a$, whereas as $n$ increases these families tend to remain closer to CPL.

 As an example, let us consider the CBS combination.
-In this case, the points just raised are more clearly reflected in Fig.~\ref{fig:w_difference}, where we present the relative difference of the pressure-to-energy-density ratios of both families with respect to the CPL parameterization; positive values in the vertical axis indicate a less phantom behavior compared to CPL.
+In this case, the points just raised are more clearly reflected in Fig.~\ref{fig:w_difference}, where we present the relative difference of the pressure-to-energy-density ratios of both families with respect to the CPL parametrization; positive values in the vertical axis indicate a less phantom behavior compared to CPL.
 We see that for $a \geq 0.5$ and values of $n \geq 2$ the families are completely indistinguishable from CPL, and those with $n = 1$ only deviate less than $1\%$.
 On the other hand, for $a < 0.5$, the relative differences are more significant, ranging from less than $1\%$ up to $9\%$.
 As the DESI and Pantheon+ data are mostly concentrated in the late-time universe ($z \lesssim 2$, which results in $a \gtrsim 1/3$), where DE is more strongly constrained, such data compilations offer strong enough constraints to identify these deviations, thus showing a slight preference for CPL compared to Sqrt and Tanh.
 With increasing values of $n$, the relative difference of $w(a)$ between the families and that of CPL is negligible in the local universe and much smaller at high redshifts, therefore performing equally well.
-This also means that deviations in the EoS of DE in the distant past cannot be probed by current surveys, opening the possibility for DE to display a strong non-linear behavior (with a possible $\Lambda$ solution for $a \to 0$) in the framework of a more sophisticated model.
-Broadly, these conclusions also apply to the rest of data combinations explored in Tab.~\ref{tab:results}.
+This also means that deviations in the EOS of DE in the distant past cannot be probed by current surveys, opening the possibility for DE to display a strong nonlinear behavior (with a possible $\Lambda$ solution for $a \to 0$) in the framework of a more sophisticated model.
+Broadly, these conclusions also apply to the rest of data combinations explored in Table~\ref{tab:results}.